What is a Full Port Ball Valve?

 How Does a Full Port Ball Valve Work?

-The operation of a full port ball valve relies on a simple yet effective 90-degree rotational movement.
-When the handle or actuator is turned, the stem rotates the internal ball.
-In the open position, the through-hole aligns perfectly with the pipe ends, creating a seamless tunnel for the media.
+A full port ball valve has to work by using a simple 90-degree rotational movement.
+Turning the handle or actuator rotates the stem, which in turn moves an internal ball.
+In open position, the through-hole aligns flush with pipe ends providing unimpeded path for media.

 Benefits of Full Port Designs